 Bronze objects were widely used in every aspect of Roman life.
 Aside from serving military and religious functions, bronze objects were indispensable for daily life.
 They were a common choice of compositional material for pots, pans, and various fittings, such as handles for furniture.
 Casket or chest legs are almost always found detached.
 They were used for various containers, such as capsa, acerra, and pyxides (cosmetic and incense jars).
+Bronze manufacts are rare and precious evidence of ancient Roman workmanship, many of which have been lost, melted and recast into new objects throughout the later centuries.

 Roman Bronze Zoomorphic Casket Leg